 topic/send_request_count

-metric for the dead-letter topic that
+metric.
+Do the comparison for the dead-letter topic to which

-Pub/Sub forwards these messages to.
+Pub/Sub forwards these messages.

 subscription/num_undelivered_messages